 The racial distribution of medicine majors in Minnesota is as follows:

 - White: 63.9%

 Jobs for Medicine Grads in Minnesota

-2,670 people in the state and 503,310 in the nation are employed in jobs related to medicine.
+There are 2,670 people in the state and 503,310 people in the nation working in medicine jobs.

 Wages for Medicine Jobs in Minnesota

 In this state, medicine grads earn an average of $221,700.
 Nationwide, they make an average of $203,880.